daseanbennett3/SALES/README.md

 Play with the Format - Pane (use ▲ 0.00%; ▼ -0.00%; as a custom format)

 --Present the data for each KPI on a monthly basis for both the current year and the previous year.
-(SparkLine)
+(SparkLine) Add Order Date to the Columns and switch from YEARS to Months with drop down menu (Change Discrete to continuous) Add SUM(CY Sales) to the Row
+Add SUM(PY Sales) to the Y axis of the chart